veryshiny/Demultiplex/Assignment-the-first/README.md

 - Define the problem
 - Determine/describe what output would be informative
 - Write examples (unit tests!):
-    - Include four properly formatted input FASTQ files with read pairs that cover all three categories (dual matched, index-hopped, unknown index)
+    - Include four properly formatted input FASTQ files with read pairs that cover all three categories (dual matched, index-hopped, unknown index) (need 3 minimum reads : one for dual-matched, one for index-hopped and one for unknown index : I'm gonna do 9 mayhaps)
-    - Include the appropriate number of properly formatted output FASTQ files given your input files
+    - Include the appropriate number of properly formatted output FASTQ files given your input files (should be 6 for 3 minimum : 1 pair each for each read above )
 - Develop your algorithm using pseudocode
 - Determine high level functions
     - Function headers (name and parameters)